«recoletos» written on wall tiles at a hotel in madrid

 no one ever shall tell thou what to believe, to think, to know[10], to do nor to let be[11].

-1. the holy ghost appears (to me) as a woman and mother, not only to pour the story of creation with sense (for me), but to show me that
+1. God (or the «Holy Ghost» or any other derivation of it/him/her) appears (to me) as a woman (and "mother"?), not only to pour the story of creation with sense (for me), but to show me that

-3. the determining and causative "gender" is female[8],
+3. the determining and causative "gender" seems to be female[14],

 only on a 2nd step, there's one "side" taken from that first human being, to forge/shape the woman,